Neuropsychological Evaluations for Children Struggling in School

 𝟐. In-Person Testing

-𝟒. Report & Feedback
+𝟒. Feedback

 Why families choose Duhning Psychological Services

-Specialized pediatric neuropsychological evaluations
+Specialized child neuropsychological evaluations on Long Island

 Focus on attention, hyperactivity, anxiety, and executive functioning